jamaier/TravelApi.Solution/README.md

 * A user can look up random destinations just for fun.

+* A user can access the API endpoint with a query parameter that specifies the page that should be returned.

 ## Setup/Installation Requirements
 _Requires console application such as Git Bash, Terminal, or PowerShell_